katcipis/katcipis.github.io/_posts/2016-09-17-fun-with-nil-interfaces.markdown

 [testify](https://github.com/stretchr/testify), and I hope this experience may be useful to someone else.

-Just wanted to start with some warm up on nil behaviour, if you didnt know that nil maps behave like that in Go, watch the presentation, it will be enlightening and will give some base to understand the rest of the post.
+Just wanted to start with some warm up on nil behaviour, if you did not know that nil maps behave like that in Go, watch the presentation, it will be enlightening and will give some base to understand the rest of the post.

-In the end the problem is more about interface initialization than nil behaviour, but I wanted to use this opportunity to bring this up, since it is a common source of problem for newcomers.
+In the end the problem is more about interface initialization than nil behaviour, but I wanted to use this opportunity to bring this up, since it is a common source of problem for newcomers like me.

 # The problem

 There was I writing some new service in Go when I was presented with this situation where I had to perform two operations, if the first one failed I was also required to execute